-All staff and volunteers should feel able to raise any concerns about poor or unsafe practice and potential failures in the Academy safeguarding regime.
-The leadership team at The Hundred of Hoo Academy will take all concerns or allegations received seriously.
+All staff and volunteers should feel able to raise any concerns about poor or unsafe practice and potential failures in our safeguarding regime.
+The management team at The Hundred of Hoo Academy will take all concerns or allegations received seriously.

-All members of staff are made aware of the Academy Whistleblowing procedure (If you have a standalone Whistleblowing policy, provide a link here).
+All members of staff are made aware of our Whistleblowing procedure (Policies).
 It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.